-If you are looking for the best proxy to unblock sites, you are probably dealing with school Wi-Fi, office internet, or another restricted network that blocks certain websites.
-A proxy can sometimes help you open simple pages more easily, especially when you cannot install software on the device.
-But the best proxy choice depends on what kind of site you want to open, how strict the network is, and whether a browser-based solution is enough for your needs.
+If you are looking for the best proxy to unblock sites at work, you are probably dealing with an office firewall, work Wi-Fi, or a corporate network that blocks news, social media, or productivity tools.
+A proxy can sometimes help you open simple pages from a workplace device, especially when you cannot install VPN software because of IT restrictions.
+But the best proxy choice for a work network depends on how strict the firewall is, what kind of site you want to open, and whether a browser-only solution is enough — or whether you should be using a proper VPN off the company network instead.

 - ✓Which proxy types are most useful on school or work networks.